 Rural-based Apprenticeships funds a percentage of salary, travel and training costs to help businesses into recruitment to expand their workforces.
 It does this using a percentage of the core funds the Trust receives from the developers of the Logie Wind Farm – the Hill of Glaschyle Renewables LLP.

 By working in partnership with Finderne based businesses to create opportunities and cultivate the skills required for business growth, FDT hopes to grow the rural economy and enable more young people to remain in the area to train, work and develop fulfilling careers.

-The Trust will kick off the project by working in partnership with Skills Development Scotland to deliver an apprenticeship and Skills for Growth workshop to provide a step-by-step guide to apprenticeships and skills development, from finding the right training provider to recruitment and beyond.
+Rural-based Apprenticeships was the first priority project to be launched by the Trust in January 2020.
+All Finderne based businesses were then invited to attend a workshop in February, delivered in partnership with Skills Development Scotland, to provide a step-by-step guide to apprenticeships and skills development, from finding the right training provider to recruitment and beyond.

 The Trust encourages all local businesses to read the guidelines below and to then get in touch with our Development Manager, Pery Zakeri, on email@example.com to register interest in the scheme.
 Rural-based Apprenticeships is a rolling programme with no set deadline for applications.

 We look forward to working with businesses to bring about long lasting change to Finderne.